QuantConnect/lean-cli/README.md

 If you need to add dependencies, first update `setup.py` (if it is a production dependency) or `requirements.txt` (if it is a development dependency) and then re-run `pip install -r requirements.txt`.

-The tests can be ran by running `pytest`.
-Because a lot of methods interact with the filesystem, the filesystem is mocked before running each test to ensure your local files won't be modified.
+The automated tests can be ran by running `pytest`.
+Commands are tested with integration tests (because the most important thing a command does is combining different components into a usable unit), where-as individual components like the logger are tested with unit tests.

+To ensure tests run quickly and to make them easier to write the filesystem and http requests are mocked before each test.

 Maintainers can publish new releases by pushing a Git tag containing the new version to GitHub.
 This will trigger a GitHub Actions workflow which releases the current `main` branch to PyPI with the value of the tag as version.
 Make sure the version is not prefixed with "v".